-Amy Rust and Kelly Peacock from Moxie Box Club: as part of your period subscription, you can opt to donate a product to someone else via E4WSA instead of receiving it for yourself.
-(E4WSA) are determined to ensure no person's period keeps them from going to school and no person who menstruates experiences an undignified period.
-It’s too, and the reason why we’re providing a platform for Moxettes to help donate sanitary items to those who need them most via
+It’s Moxie Box Club.
+Paying it forward is super simple: as part of your Moxie Box Club period subscription, you can opt to donate a product to someone else in need via E4WSA instead of receiving it for yourself (simply select 'donate a pack' from the drop-down menu). too, and the reason why we’re providing a platform for Moxettes to help donate period care products to those who need them most via

 “When we called homeless shelters and women’s shelters to ask if they’d be open to these donations, we were met with responses from “yes yes yes,’ to “when can you do it?’ and ”we never get those kinds of things’,” Amy told us.

 As word of E4WSA spread, they began hearing about a different group of locals in need.
-“School counsellors and teachers were touching base to tell us that some girls weren’t coming to school when they got their period, or they were being given supplies from a teacher’s personal stash”, says Amy.
+“School counsellors and teachers were touching base to tell us that some students weren’t coming to school when they got their period, or they were being given supplies from a teacher’s personal stash”, says Amy.
 Armed with this information, Amy and Kelly teamed up with the Department for Education & Child Development to research the schools and regions most in need.

 Above: Moxie donations to E4WSA made possible by you!

 They also secured funding from the department to help bring their vision to life: a vending machine filled with pads, tampons and other essentials – including plenty from Moxie – that students in need could access for free.
-All they need to do is scan their student ID.
+All students need to do is scan their student ID.
 No questions asked.

 “I'm from one of the high schools and I love this idea!
-It’s already saved me the embarrassment of having to ask for a pad at the office,” one girl told them, while another said she’s from a low-income family and “the fact we get this for free is incredible.
+It’s already saved me the embarrassment of having to ask for a pad at the school office,” one student told them, while another said she’s from a low-income family and “the fact we get this for free is incredible.
 Thank you!”